A Kinematic Analysis of the Giant Molecular Complex W3; Possible Evidence for Cloud-Cloud Collisions that Triggered OB Star Clusters in W3 Main and W3(OH): Results

-Figure \ref{fig4} (left) shows the integrated intensity distribution of the W3~Main region, where the brightest peak corresponds to W3~Main, where $\sim10$ O stars (white circles) including BD+61~411 are concentrated.
+Figure \ref{fig4}a shows the integrated intensity distribution of the W3 Main and W3(OH) regions, where the brightest peak corresponds to W3 Main. $\sim$10 O stars (white circles), including BD+61 411 (magenta cross), are concentrated in the W3 Main regions.
 The $\htwo$ regions IC~1795 and NGC~896 correspond to the cavity of the molecular gas.
-We see that the OB stars \citep{Navarete2011,Navarete2019,Bik2012} are distributed toward the center of IC~1795 and W3~Main.
-In the centre of IC~1795, the earliest-type star O6.5V in the region BD+61~411 is located and the most massive star IRS2 is associated with W3~Main \citep{Bik2012}.
-The molecular cavity coincides with these $\htwo$ regions, whereas BD+61~411 is offseted from the centre of the $\htwo$ region shell.
+We see that the OB stars \citep{Navarete2011, Navarete2019, Bik2012} are distributed toward the centre of IC~1795 and W3 Main.
+BD+61~411(O6.5V), the earliest type member of the IC~1795 cluster, is located inside the molecular cloud cavity toward IC~1795.
+IRS~2, the most massive star in W3, is associated with W3 Main \citep{Bik2012}.
+The molecular cavity coincides with these $\htwo$ regions, whereas BD+61 411 has an offset from the centre of the $\htwo$ region overlapping with the cavity.
+In the W3(OH) region, the molecular emission peak at ($l$, $b$) = (133\fdg95, 1\fdg07) is associated with an OH maser \citep{Forster, Reid1980}.
+Five O stars are within 5~pc of W3(OH).

-Figure \ref{fig4} (right) shows the distribution of the first moment for a velocity range of $-45.0$--$-35.0$~$\kms$.
-Only the voxels with intensity greater than $6\times T_\mathrm{rms} = 0.72$~K are included.
-The velocity range of W3(OH) is not included, and is dealt with later in section 3.3.
-Most of the emission is in a velocity range from $-45.5$ to $-42.5$~$\kms$, whereas red-shifted emission is seen in a range from to $-40.5$ to $-37.0$~$\kms$ with a size of $\sim$5~pc in the east of W3~Main.
+Figure \ref{fig4}b shows the distribution of the first moment calculated from a velocity range of $\vlsr$~=~$-55$ to $-35.0$~$\kms$.
+Only the voxels with intensity greater than 6$\times -0.01$ degree with a velocity of $-43$~$\kms$ corresponds to W3 IRS 4.

-Figure \ref{fig5} shows typical CO spectra in the W3~Main region.
-We confirm the trend of Figure \ref{fig4} in these spectra with peaks at $-40.5$ to $-37.0$~$\kms$ and $-45.5$ to $-42.5$~$\kms$; Figure \ref{fig5}a at ($l$, $b$) = (133\fdg72, 1\fdg25) and Figure \ref{fig5}c at ($l$, $b$) = (133\fdg53, 1\fdg23) show peaks which have about $\sim$5~$\kms$ velocity difference.
-Figure \ref{fig5}b at ($l$, $b$) = (133\fdg53, 1\fdg23) shows a double peak, which is apparent both in $^{12}$CO and $^{13}$CO, indicating that it is not likely due to self-absorption because the $^{13}$CO emission is optically thin.
-We hereafter refer a cloud at a velocity range of $-40.5$~$\kms$ to $-37.0$~$\kms$ cloud as W3 Main red cloud and at $-45.5$~$\kms$ to $-42.0$~$\kms$ cloud as W3~Main blue cloud.